simplex-chat/simplexmq/protocol/simplex-messaging.md

 Until the queue is secured, the server should accept any number of unsigned messages (up to queue  capacity) - it allows the sender to resend the confirmation in case of failure.

-The body should be encrypted with the shared secred based on recipient's "public" key (`EK`); once decrypted it must have this format:
+The body should be encrypted with the shared secret based on recipient's "public" key (`EK`); once decrypted it must have this format:

 ```abnf
 sentClientMsgBody = <encrypted padded(smpClientMessage, 16016)>